swch/slate/source/includes/_messages.md

 Note: Creating a place_card_on_single_site_job will automatically create a subscription to a job and return an access_key.
 Thereforce explicit subscription is only for higher privileged agents that didn't actually create the job.

 <aside class="notice">
-See the <a href="https://developers.strivve.com/resources/job-progress/">Messaging system document</a> for more details on how the messaging system is architected.
+See the <a href="https://developers.strivve.com/resources/job-progress/">Messaging system documention</a> for more details on how the messaging system is architected.
+Although these apis can be used to handle messaging, CardSavr provides easier mechanisms for receiving and posting messages via the <a href="#single_site_jobs">job</a> and <a href="#accounts">account</a> apis.
 </aside>

 ## Get Job Status Updates